FLOCK4H/Freeway/README.md

 - **Network Audit** - Gathers all possible information about specific network and returns them onto the curses view.
 Tracks all clients signal and last activity, as well as resolve the manufacturer.
 - **Channel Hopper** - Changes the current channel of the network adapter.
 Helpful in making specific attacks more successful.
 - **Evil Twin** - Hosts a legitimate Access Point with Captive Portal, this 'legitimate' AP asks user for login/ bank credentials, or to download malware.
 First, there's a normal AP created, most times with an ESSID and MAC of existing network.
 Then, we host our captive portal (e.g., login website), so a normal web server, that reroutes users to our `index.html` trying to associate with the network we spoof.
+- **Packet Crafter** - Allows to construct proper .11 frames, modify them with custom values, and send in the air using multiple interfaces on a custom number of threads.
+Useful for quick packet delivery, educational activities, or threaded/ multi-node penetration.
+All encapsulated in a user-friendly interface with prompt-after-prompt typing.

 <sup>1<sup>**Access Points**</sup></sup>